gumaerc-testorg/21m.011-fall-2024/content/pages/team-presentation-assignment-goetjen.md

 Cite specific passages in the music to support your choice of adjectives.
 Use specific musical terms to describe these passages (the baseball card template may help you in this case).
 This should be based only on what you can hear in listening to the piece.
 You should not refer to sheet music or notated score and only use information contained within the sources listed below.

 For this assignment, I will provide each group with a short reading (below) on the assigned piece.
-If you would like to research additional information about the composer, you should use [Oxford Reference](https://www-oxfordreference-com.libproxy.mit.edu/) or [Grove Music Online](https://www-oxfordmusiconline-com.libproxy.mit.edu/) as sources.
+If you would like to research additional information about the composer, you should use {{% resource_link "c889ba26-3018-46cc-a032-e456040cac39" "Oxford Reference" %}} or {{% resource_link "5dc16e65-721f-4d60-b267-a2db01943bcf" "Grove Music Online" %}} as sources.
 Please do not do any other research except through these sources.
 While Wikipedia may be a useful source for basic factual information about your piece, do not rely on it for musical analysis, as it may contain either errors or discussion of the music which is at a level beyond this class.

 Please see below for the assigned pieces.
 You will have the opportunity to work in your groups during class time.